codejones-hub/plutus/doc/tutorials/contract-testing.rst

    [Var 1 := Lock (Wallet {getWallet = 2}) "hello" 0]

-Wallet 2 attempts to create a game contract guarding zero ADA.
+Wallet 2 attempts to create a game contract guarding zero Ada.
 Inspecting the error message, we can see that wallet 2 ended up with the wrong contents:

 .. code-block:: text